k-haechan/hello-world/README.md

 # hello-world
-The fist step to be the best programmer
+The first step to be the best programmer